garrytrinder/dev-proxy-toolkit/README.md

 The following diagnostic checks are performed:

-- Check for empty `urlsToWatch`.
+- Check for empty `urlsToWatch`
-- Check for missing `configSection` property in plugin instance for plugins that require configuration.
+- Check for missing `configSection` property in plugin instance for plugins that require configuration
-- Check for missing `configSection` when defined in plugin instance.
+- Check for missing `configSection` when defined in plugin instance
+- Check that schema matches installed version of Dev Proxy
+- Code action to update schema to correct version

+### Dev Proxy detection

+The following checks are performed:

+- Check if Dev Proxy is installed
+- Check if Dev Proxy is the latest version
+- Check if Dev Proxy is running